GK: Peter Schmeichel (Denmark)

 FW: Marco van Basten (Netherlands)

 Van Basten will always be remembered for his volley against the USSR in the EURO '88 final.
-It was his fifth goal of the tournament, following a hat-trick against England and a late winner in the semi-final against West Germany.
+It was his fifth goal of the tournament, following a hat-trick against England and a late winner in the semi-final versus West Germany.
 He won the first of his three Ballon d'Or awards that year.
-Though he did not score at EURO '92 and Peter Schmeichel saved his penalty in the semi-final, he remained a sublime striker.
-A two-time European Champion Clubs' Cup winner with AC Milan, ankle injury forced his premature retirement after 24 goals from 58 caps.
-Van Basten subsequently coached his former club AFC Ajax after four years at the Oranje helm.
+Though he did not score at EURO '92 and Schmeichel saved his penalty in the semi-final, he remained a sublime striker.
+A two-time European Champion Clubs' Cup winner with Milan, Van Basten suffered an ankle injury that prematurely forced his retirement after 24 goals from 58 caps.
+Van Basten subsequently coached his former club Ajax, Heerenveen and AZ after four years at the Oranje helm.